GFW4Fun/x-ui-pro/readme.md

 ```
 Secure mode only works with [GFW-knocker/MahsaNG](https://github.com/GFW-knocker/MahsaNG)

-Or to clean this phrase "Go-http-client/x" from the xray/v2ray/v2fly core
+Or to clean|change this phrase "Go-http-client/x" from the xray/v2ray/v2fly core
 </details>

 ➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖